Best Time to Travel to Peru

 The city of Huaraz with its ever-impressive backdrop of the Cordillera Blanca mountain range.
 The Huascarán is the highest mountain of Peru.
 Visit this region with Impactful Travel!

-The Climate in the Peruvian Jungle:
+The Climate in the Peruvian Jungle

-The main tourism destinations in the Peruvian Jungle are: Manu, Puerto Maldonado, Tarapoto and Iquitos.
+The main tourism destinations in the Peruvian Jungle are: Manu, Puerto Maldonado, Tarapoto, and Iquitos.

-Avoid the heaviest rains
+Avoid the heavy rains

 Local women and children protect themselves from the rain by putting a plastic bag on their hats and colorful ponchos around their shoulders.